kellyshaprk/Board_PHP-MySQL-Bootstrap-Python-Heroku/README.md

 <br />

 ### Skills
-It uses PHP, MySQL, and Twitter Bootstrap and is deployed to AWS. -> Transferred to Heroku (2020).
+It uses PHP, MySQL, Twitter Bootstrap, and Python and is deployed to Heroku (2020).